ilrg/ilrg.github.io/Pages/Server/Postgres_Setup.md

 ```
 \l
 ```
-- for example:
+- For example:
     ![PostgresStepOne](serverAssets/PostgresStepOne.png)
-- log into the new database and create postgis extension
+- Log into the new database and create postgis extension
-    - First, exit the postgres command line, so you can log into the new database instance
+    - First, exit the postgres command line, so you can log into the new database instance:
     ```
     \q
     ```
-    - Log into the database just created
+    - Log into the database just created:
     ```
     psql databasename postgres
     ```
-    ex:
+    - For example:
     ```
     psql test postgres
     ```
-    - The command line should now start with `databasename=#`, ex: `test=#`
+    - The command line should now start with `databasename=#`, ex: `test=#`.
 - Create postgis extension:
 ```
 CREATE EXTENSION postgis;
 ```
-    - You should see the output message `CREATE EXTENSION`
+    - You should see the output message `CREATE EXTENSION`.
 - You can quit the database now:
 ```
 \q
 ```

 ## Configure Authentication
 - Authentication is required to run schema building scripts remotely.
-You need to know your hostname (in this case use the DB instance endpoint, the IP address of the EC2 instance), port, database name, username and password
+You need to know your hostname (in this case use the DB instance endpoint, the IP address of the EC2 instance), port, database name, username and password.
 ```
 echo host:port:database:user:password > .pgpass
 chmod 600 .pgpass
 ```
-ex:
+- For example:
 ```
 echo 13.254.91.45:5432:test:derek:derekpassword > .pgpass
 chmod 600 .pgpass
 ```

 ## Open Ports on AWS
-- This will be a similar process to when you opened ports for [Webmin](Webmin_Setup.html)
+- This will be a similar process to when you opened ports for [Webmin](Webmin_Setup.html).
-- Under the EC2 instance on AWS, click on the ‘Security’ tab, and note the name of the Security group
+- Under the EC2 instance on AWS, click on the ‘Security’ tab, and note the name of the Security group.

     ![PostgresStepTwo](serverAssets/PostgresStepTwo.png)
-- Navigate on the side panel to 'Network & Security' > 'Security Groups'
+- Navigate on the side panel to 'Network & Security' > 'Security Groups'.
-- Click the check box for the security group that is the same as the one for your EC2 instance
+- Click the check box for the security group that is the same as the one for your EC2 instance.
 ![PostgresStepThree](serverAssets/PostgresStepThree.png)
-- Click on 'Actions' > 'Edit inbound rules'
+- Click on 'Actions' > 'Edit inbound rules'.
 ![PostgresStepFour](serverAssets/PostgresStepFour.png)
-- Click 'Add Rule' with 'Type' Postgresql, 'Port range' 5432, 'Source' Anywhere IPV6 ::/0, then hit 'Save rules'
+- Click 'Add Rule' with 'Type' Postgresql, 'Port range' 5432, 'Source' Anywhere IPV6 ::/0, then hit 'Save rules'.
 ![PostgresStepFive](serverAssets/PostgresStepFive.png)

 Next you must set up and connect to PGAdmin in order to run the schema building scripts.